GHS Glossary

 UNITAR: The United Nations Institute for Training and Research

-UN RTDG: The United Nations Recommendations on the Transport of Dangerous Goods
+UNRTDG: The United Nations Recommendations on the Transport of Dangerous Goods

 UNSCEGHS: The United Nations Sub-Committee of Experts on the Globally Harmonized System of Classification and Labeling of Chemicals